aosabook/500lines/pedometer/chapter.md

 ## People Are Complicated Creatures

 Let's see what happens when we introduce real people into the mix.
-What if our silly stick person holds the phone in a more wonky position?
-To make matters worse, what if our stick man decides to rotate his phone part way through the walk?
+What if a person carries the phone in a bag on their shoulder, with the phone in a more wonky position?
+To make matters worse, what if the phone rotates in the bag part way through the walk?

 ![](chapter-figures/figure-xyz-wonky.png)\